OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

   > The possibilities are endless, maybe you want to perform some derivations based on the updated data

 ## Our business use case

+### Objective
+The objective of this business case is to **reduce or remove** the time we spend on daily tasks.

+### Newsletter
-For our use case, we are taking on the role of a market analyst who has various clients that we send a daily analysis email newsletter to based on a specific market.
+For our use case, we are taking on the role of a market analyst who sends a daily email newsletter to his subscribers.

 In the newsletter, we show: